Mac Software

 Contributing

 We use SourceForge to host the source code of our open-source projects.
 SourceForge is a centralized collection of source code, and handles many issues (such as running the CVS repository) for us.
 If you intend to submit changes to our projects, please join SourceForge, request to be added to the development team for the project, check out a clone from CVS, make your changes, and commit them back in.
-Do not send diffs to us here; the whole point of using SourceForge is to avoid the issues involved in that.
-Please go to the SourceForge site for more information on how to do all of this; the information you need is all readily available on their site.
+Please contact us if you have any questions about how you might contribute to our projects.